 The Fayetteville Dogwood Festival was founded in 1982 by Bill Hurley, John Malzone, and other city leaders who had a vision to improve the image of Fayetteville and create a uniting force for various events in our community.
 Hurley, Fayetteville’s mayor, began the Dogwood Festival after proclaiming Fayetteville “The City of Dogwoods.”
-Over time, the festival developed into one of the top events in the southeast and provides an outlet for both local and national musicians, artists, arts and crafts vendors and serves as an educational resource for children.
+What began as a two week long festival on Hay Street is now

 Festivals and special events help define our great city, attract new business, and stimulate local economic growth.
 In an economic study performed during the 2011 festival, The Fayetteville Dogwood Festival’s estimated economic impact is over 4.5 million dollars.
 The 2011 festival was the largest yet and brought over 250,000 people to downtown Fayetteville over a 3 day period.

 Every 4th weekend in April, the city of Fayetteville comes alive and we invite everyone to come enjoy the splendor of the Fayetteville Dogwood Festival.